sireto/offlinepass/README.md

 Passwords are generated using secure hash functions using the following algorithm
 ```
 PasswordHash = hmac(MSK,Message,sha256_algorithm)
-Password     = Index$PasswordHash
+Password     = No_of_password_changed$PasswordHash
 ```
-- The generated passwords are based on MSK and Message.
+- The generated passwords are based on MSK ,Message.
 - Message = Host | Identity | Year | No of password changed
 - MSK: Master Security Key
 - Host: Host indicates the URL of the app or website.
 For eg. facebook.com, twitter.com, gmail.com, github.com, ...